filecoin-project/FIPs/FIPS/fip-nnnn-eam-eth-accounts.md

 _Errors_

-TODO.
+- `USR_FORBIDDEN` (18) when the caller has an f4 address but it's not under namespace `10`.

 ##### Method number `3` (`Create2`)

 The deployment procedure is the same as `Create`, but this method takes a user-provided salt.
-A deterministic Ethereum address (and therefore the f410 address) is calculated from these parameters.
+A deterministic Ethereum address (and therefore the f410 address) is calculated from these parameters, using the original Ethereum `CREATE2` heuristics.

 `Create2` only used when a smart contract (running within the EVM runtime actor) calls the `CREATE2` opcode.